sam-doomguy/documentation-api/Profiles.md

 ## Update A Profile

-This endpoint allows you to update a profile.
+This endpoint allows you to update profile details.

 ##### Endpoints: